 For years, one of the main arguments against Chrome OS has been the lack of a professional-level photo editor like Photoshop.
-While you can try to install Photoshop through CrossOver for Chrome OS, there's something that will work much better — GIMP (GNU Image Manuplation Program).
+While you can try to install Photoshop through CrossOver for Chrome OS, there's something that will work much better: GIMP (GNU Image Manipulation Program).

-GIMP is undoubtedly one of the best free image editors available, and certainly the best one for Linux.
+GIMP is undoubtedly one of the best free image editors available, even if the name is terrible, and it's certainly the best one for Linux.
 Just like with Photoshop, there is a learning curve, but GIMP is an incredibly powerful tool.
 You can use multiple image layers, draw with various brushes (including with a stylus, if your Chromebook has one), blur parts of an image, and much more.
 GIMP can open and save many different types of files, including XCF, JPEG, PNG, PSD, WebP, BMP, and others.